 A full day on Skye to visit romantic Dunvegan Castle, sample some fine island whiskies, enjoy a great day’s walking in the mountains, or climb aboard a fabulous cruise which will take you into the heart of the Cuillin Mountains.

 Overnight – Isle of Skye

-Depart Skye by bus where your route takes you across the Skye Bridge to Kyle of Lochalsh.
+Depart Skye by private transfer where your route takes you across the Skye Bridge to Kyle of Lochalsh.
 Your train journey continues here and you will enjoy a spectacularly scenic trip across Scotland to Inverness, the Capital of the Highlands.

 Overnight – Inverness